Renwar-P/cryptalk/README.md

 Here is a list of the features in the projected and the code that inspired them.

 ### Home
+The inspiration behind the homepage comes from myself and my project "Love BJJ".
+I took the Bootstrap code from my Add Post page and from Bootstraps documentation.
+The styling is my own.

+### Postlist
-The template for the homepage was taken from the "I think therefore I Blog" walkthrough project.
+The template for the postlist page was taken from the "I think therefore I Blog" walkthrough project.
 I kept the navbar and footer.
 I styled them with my own colors.

 ### Navbar
 The template for the navbar was taken from the "I think therefore I Blog" walkthrough project.